 Audit logs in Microsoft Intune

-Open Tenant administration > Audit logs > Filter
+Open Tenant administration > Audit logs

-Set the filter Category to Device
+Set the filter Category (1) to Device and select the date range (2).

 Select the activity for details.